learn-co-curriculum/dsc-sklearn-preprocessing-lab/README.md

 #### 3. Convert Categorical Features into Numbers

 A built-in assumption of the scikit-learn library is that all data being fed into a machine learning model is already in a numeric format, otherwise you will get a `ValueError` when you try to fit a model.
-In this step you will use a `LabelBinarizer` to replace data within individual non-numeric columns with 0s and 1s, and a `OneHotEncoder` to replace columns containing more than 2 categories with multiple "dummy" columns containing 0s and 1s.
+In this step you will use an `OrdinalEncoder` to replace data within individual non-numeric columns with 0s and 1s, and a `OneHotEncoder` to replace columns containing more than 2 categories with multiple "dummy" columns containing 0s and 1s.

 At this point, a scikit-learn model should be able to run without errors!

-#### 4. Add Interaction Terms

-This step gets into the feature engineering part of preprocessing.
-Does our model improve as we add interaction terms?
-In this step you will use a `PolynomialFeatures` transformer to augment the existing features of the dataset.

-#### 5. Scale Data

-Because we are using a model with regularization, it's important to scale the data so that coefficients are not artificially penalized based on the units of the original feature.
-In this step you will use a `StandardScaler` to standardize the units of your data.

-#### 6. Preprocess Test Data
+#### 4. Preprocess Test Data

-Apply Steps 1-5 to the test data in order to perform a final model evaluation.
+Apply Steps 1-3 to the test data in order to perform a final model evaluation.

 ## Lab Setup